Celebrating Chinese New Year 2014 in Hong Kong

 Chinese people go shopping before and during the Spring Festival, and the huge crowds at shopping malls and markets make it an athletic challenge.
 People shop for holiday food, decorations, clothes, gifts, and furniture.
 Portable luxury products are now the star sellers.

-Now, with newly opened borders, hundreds of thousands of mainland Chinese use their Chinese Spring Festival vacation time to go to Hong Kong.
-They take advantage of the low taxes and the wide selection of luxury products.
+Now, with newly opened borders, a new feature to the Hong Kong Chinese New New Year is an influx of 100,000s of cash-rich Chinese on holiday shopping sprees.
+They snap up the festival deals in huge quantities, and the malls entertain them.
+The mainland Chinese use their Spring Festival vacation time to go to Hong Kong and take advantage of the low taxes on the wide selection of luxury products and the hard to get imported products such as powdered milk.
 They carry them across the border to avoid stiff duties and control.

 If you plan on shopping, here are regular and luxury shopping tips and guides.

 The Different Local Festival Customs